Compare Azure Government and global Azure

 - Analyzing – the Azure Media Indexer 2 Preview Azure Media Analytics media processor is not available in Azure Government.

 - CDN integration – there is no CDN integration with streaming endpoints in Azure Government data centers.

 This section outlines variations and considerations when using Migration services in the Azure Government environment.
-For service availability, see the products available by region dashboard.
+For service availability, see Products available by region.

 The following Azure Migrate features are not currently available in Azure Government:

 - Dependency visualization functionality as Azure Migrate depends on Service Map for dependency visualization which is currently unavailable in Azure Government.

 - You can only create assessments for Azure Government as target regions and using Azure Government offers.